pyOpenSci/lessons/github-git/0-first-contribution.md

 (first-contribution)=
 # Make Your First Open Source Contribution

-🚧 These lessons are under heavy construction and will continue to change through March 2025 🚧

 :::{admonition} What you will learn

 After completing this tutorial, you will have the skills needed to contribute to an open source GitHub